tordanik/OSM2World-default-style/README.txt

 Many of the textures were contributed by members of the OpenStreetMap community and released into the Public Domain.
 Visit http://wiki.openstreetmap.org/wiki/Texture_Library to find out about the contributors and discover more texture images.

 The configuration file and all additional textures have likewise been released into the Public Domain (see http://creativecommons.org/publicdomain/zero/1.0/).

+## Conventions for textures

+- Textures should preferably use power-of-two dimensions.
+- When using CLAMP mode for textures with a transparent border which do not cover the entire geometry, add 25% transparent padding (12.5% on each side, relative to the original image size) and set padding to 0.1 in the .properties file.